WasItfrog5/TelloPlusPlus/README.md

 open main.cpp file in the examples and read header file or read user guide from both SDKs, functions in the library are similiar to them

-# read functions dont return a value directly
+# read functions dont return a value directly, will be fixed

 # why
 this library supports every function from both SDKs, for C++.
 Provides even custom message sending for the drone